Praying for the Sick

 Chris had just a few weeks before been placed on the organ transplant list.
-The night she was dying a young person who was an organ donor died in a bus crash.
+The night she was dying a 17 year old woman who was an organ donor died in a bus crash.
 She was a good match for Chris.
 Chris' doctor got her liver and did the surgery which spared Chris' life.

 Chris was doing well with her new liver.
 She was able to leave the nursing home and to go home to be with her family.

 Because the Hepatitis C virus was still in her blood it eventually affected her new liver.
 She would have problems and needed to be hospitalized from time to time.
 People at Church prayed for her healing.

 One day Chris bloated up.
 She had gained about 40 pounds in a very short time.
 She said that she wasn't able to urinate nor have any bowel movements.
 Her body and legs were greatly swollen.